-Certificates of deposit (CDs) can be the cornerstone of a solid financial portfolio, and understanding how CDs work is essential to making the most of your money.
-"CD terms" could either refer to the time it takes for CDs to mature or to words associated with CDs.
-In this article, we'll talk a bit about both ideas.
+Certificates of deposit (CDs) can be an important part of a solid financial portfolio, and understanding how CDs work is essential to making the most of your money.
+Take a look at the following terms associated with CDs.

 1. Maturity Date.
 The maturity date is the date the term of your CD ends and you can withdraw your principal and interest penalty free.
 CDs can have term lengths of anywhere from a few months to several years.
 For example, a 5-year CD opened today has a maturity date five years from today.
 On that date, you can withdraw, transfer or redeposit the funds.

 2. Laddering.
 Combining long- and short-term CDs is known as CD laddering.
 For example, rather than put $40,000 into a four-year CD, you might put $10,000 into four separate CDs—a one-year, an eighteen-month, a three-year and a four-year.
 When the first CD matures, you reinvest it in a four-year CD, repeating the process with the others as they become due.
 This CD rotation provides you with regular access to your money and allows you to take advantage of current CD interest rates.